 CSA Sign-up Season is Here!

-Summer may seem far away, but it’s an exciting time for many farms across the country.
-It’s a time of year when CSA sign-ups for the upcoming season open up, and minds are officially shifted to new crops and field planning.
+It’s an exciting time for many farms across the country.
+It’s a time of year when CSA sign-ups begin, and minds are officially shifted to new crops and field planning.

-For over 25 years, Community Supported Agriculture (CSA) has become a popular way for consumers to buy locally grown, seasonal food directly from a farmer.
-It is a way to know your farmer and to know exactly where your food is coming from.
+Community Supported Agriculture (CSA) is a popular way for consumers to buy locally grown, seasonal food directly from a farmer.
+It’s a way to know exactly where your food is coming from.
 Plus, it makes it easy to commit to both healthy eating and local shopping.

 Each CSA farm offers a slightly different system, depending on what works best for them and their customers.
 However, CSA’s have a universal objective, which is to connect farmers directly with their customers and acts as an upfront commitment to the growing season.
 Receiving payments early on in the season allows the farmer to plan production to precisely meet customer needs, and helps to fund the large expenses that occur early in the season, such as seeds, soil, and compost.

-Farms typically offer a certain number of “shares” (or memberships) to the public, and these members receive an allotment of seasonal produce each week throughout the season.
+Farms typically offer a certain number of “shares” (or memberships) to the public.
+These members receive an allotment of seasonal produce each week throughout the season.
 Some CSA models offer a pre-packed box of various veggies, while others offer a “farmers market” style pick-up where members are able to choose their own assortment of food.